Advanced Gene-Targeted Cancer Therapies

 - Avastin, a monoclonal antibody, which is approved for colon and other types of cancer;

 - Nexavar, a small-molecule inhibitor used for hepatocellular carcinoma.

 Targeted therapies are generally well tolerated and have less toxic side effects, but also have limitations.
 The main limitation is the potential of cells to develop resistance.

-1. Most gene-targeted therapies recommended are oral, which allow patients relatively independent control over dosage and dosing schedule.
+1. Most targeted therapies recommended are oral, which allow patients relatively independent control over dosage and dosing schedule.
 Patients can continue treatment at home without the need for frequent return office visits, but rather with regular distant follow-up care.

 2. Financial coverage and support of these expensive medications are usually available depending on insurance status and through manufacturer assistance programs based on certain qualifications.

 3. We work with a specialized laboratory in the United States to determine the right targeted therapy for patients whose condition warrants the integration of these specialized therapies into their comprehensive immunotherapy treatment program.